-Welcome to Stuttgart!
-Welcome to Germany!
-And welcome to Europe!
+Welcome to Stuttgart, Germany and Europe!
 This is a fun place to travel as long as you have the proper documents.

 There are several types of passports:

-Uniformed personnel may need a Red Official based on current duties.
-If your command determines that you need an Official for TDY/TAD they will provide you with a Memorandum of Justification and a DD-1056 authorizing you to apply.
-Being assigned to Germany is not justification for an Official Passport.
+Uniformed personnel may need a red official based on current duties.
+If your command determines that you need an official passport for TDY/TAD, it will provide you with a Memorandum of Justification and a DD-1056 authorizing you to apply.
+Being assigned to Germany is not justification for an official passport.
 Service members may enter and exit Germany on their ID card and orders.

-Blue No-Fee passports: Official Passports for Active Duty Dependents on accompanied orders.
-They are designed for travel to and from the US and Germany, hold the proof of SOFA, and must be shown upon exit from and entry to Germany.
+Blue No-Fee passports: Official passports are for active duty dependents on accompanied orders.
+They are designed for travel to and from the U.S. and Germany, hold the proof of SOFA, and must be shown upon exit from and entry to Germany.
 These look like tourist passports for the safety of the dependents but are actually official passports with an endorsement in the back.
-Trips to the US must be accomplished on these passports; that is their purpose.
+Trips to the U.S. must be done using these passports; that is its purpose.

-If a dependent or civilian has no SOFA stamp placed in their Official or No-Fee Passport when it was produced by Department of State, or has only a tourist passport or Foreign Passport, then they will need a SOFA Card.
-These are the requirements to bring to the passport office: Obtain a completed AE 600-77A, SOFA Request Form, from the Verifying Official in your command/agency personnel office/Commandants Office/CPAC/ S-1.
+If a dependent or civilian has no SOFA stamp placed in their official or no-fee passport when it was produced by Department of State, or has only a tourist passport or foreign passport, then they will need a SOFA card.
+These are the requirements to bring to the passport office: A completed AE 600-77A, SOFA request form, from the verifying official in your agency.
 The form must be signed and dated within the last 90 days and must have the verifying official’s original and/or digital signature which can be verified by a signature card (DD 577) on file in the Passport/SOFA office.
 One adult must come in with all valid passports for the family when applying, as well as their own CAC or dependent ID card, and ID cards for children 19 and over.

 Personnel here get no special treatment for being overseas or in government service.
-Tourist Passports cannot be expedited from overseas.
-This service does not exist.
+Tourist passports cannot be expedited from overseas.
 Passports are renewable a full year before expiration.
 Plan to renew about 8-9 months prior to expiration.
-EU countries require you to have 6 months left on your passport to enter.
-Cruise ships require you to have 6 months remaining on a Tourist Passport to board.
+European Union countries require you to have six months left on your passport to enter.
+Cruise ships require you to have six months remaining on a tourist passport to board.

-DOD and Department of State have an agreement that personnel and family members located in the Stuttgart military community must use the garrison passport office for their passport needs.
-Do not try to book an appointment directly with the Consulate, you will be turned away!
+The Departments of State and Defense have an agreement that personnel and family members located in the Stuttgart military community must use the garrison passport office for their passport needs.
+Do not try to book an appointment directly with the consulate.